Liam Hogan

-Liam Anthony Hogan (born 8 February 1989) is an English professional footballer who plays as a centre-back for National League side Rochdale.
+Liam Anthony Hogan (born 8 February 1989) is an English professional footballer who plays as a centre-back for club Morecambe.

 Career

 Woodley Sports

 Hogan started his career at Greater Manchester club Woodley Sports (afterwards known as Stockport Sports) in 2007, remaining in the club's youth setup for three years.

 FC Halifax Town

 On 1 July 2010, Hogan left Woodley and signed with FC Halifax Town.
 In his time at the Shaymen he played 109 league games, scoring three times.
 His first goal came against Nantwich Town with his second coming a week and a half later at Retford United, a game that saw the Shaymen crowned champions of the Northern Premier League Premier Division.
 His third goal came against Eastwood Town on 18 February 2012.

 Fleetwood Town

 On 22 May 2013, Hogan announced he was joining Lancashire club Fleetwood Town on a free transfer after his contract with F.C.
 Halifax ran out.
 He made his professional debut on 3 August, in a 3–1 home win against Dagenham & Redbridge.